italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - **Description**
       - **Reference**
     * - **name**
       - A human-readable name of the Digital Credential type.
-In case of multiple language, the language tags are added to member name, delimited by a # character as defined in :ref: `RFC5646`.
+In case of multiple language, the language tags are added to member name, delimited by a # character as defined in :rfc:`5646`.
       - [`SD-JWT-VC`_] Section 6.2 and [`OIDC`_] Section 5.2.
     * - **description**
       - A human-readable description of the Digital Credential type.
-In case of multiple language, the language tags are added to member name, delimited by a # character as defined in :ref: `RFC5646`.
+In case of multiple language, the language tags are added to member name, delimited by a # character as defined in :rfc:`5646`.
       - [`SD-JWT-VC`_] Section 6.2 and [`OIDC`_] Section 5.2.
     * - **extends**
       - String Identitifier of an exteded metadata type document.